Sommos/first_flutter_project/README.md

 # Contribution

-If you'd like to contribut to `first_flutter_project` please submit a pull-request on a feature branch.
+If you'd like to contribute to `first_flutter_project` please submit a pull-request on a feature branch.

 # Installing